 Junior Reserve Officer Training Corps (JROTC)

-The purpose of JROTC is to instill in students in United States secondary educational institutions the values of citizenship, service to the United States, personal responsibility and a sense of accomplishment.
-The JROTC units in our schools provide wellness and physical fitness instruction, support healthy life style choices, and support student behaviors that contribute to safe school environments.
+The purpose of JROTC is to instill in students in United States secondary educational institutions the value of citizenship, service to the United States, personal responsibility, and a sense of accomplishment.
+The JROTC units in our schools provide a wide variety of educational experiences for our cadets covering topics ranging from service-specific subjects to healthy lifestyles, financial management, government, history, and natural sciences.
+The common theme in all units is the emphasis on leadership development and citizenship.
+Other unit activities include competition in drill, orienteering, academics, and athletics, plus field trips and community service.
 In Mississippi JROTC can serve as a substitute for the physical education and health education graduation requirements.

 Due to budget limitations, the military services are currently very limited in their ability to expand the JROTC program to additional schools.
 The National Defense Cadet Corps (NDCC) program provides qualifying schools the opportunity to conduct a course of instruction similar to JROTC.
 The NDCC program is modeled after JROTC, with the principal exception being the host school is responsible for the primary funding for the program to include instructor salaries and other operational expenses.
 The military services provide the JROTC curriculum materials for use by NDCC units and the forms and regulations required to conduct the program.